breatheco-de/content/src/content/lesson/4geeks-method-the-assignments.md

 ## What if you are stuck on a project?
 There are many ways to get unstuck:

-- Watch the video solution about the project.
+- Watch the video solution of the project.
 - Ask one of your classmates.
 - Join a global mentorship session.
 They happen every other day.
 - Ask questions during your live classes.